rust-lang/rustc-dev-guide/src/const-eval.md

 is unknown.
 Similarly there is no way to represent raw pointers, as addresses are unknown at compile-time and thus we cannot make any assumptions about them.
 References on the other hand *can* be represented, as equality for references is defined as equality on their value, so we ignore their address and just look at the backing value.
-We must make sure that the pointer value of the references are not observable.
+We must make sure that the pointer values of the references are not observable at compile time.
 We thus encode `&42` exactly like `42`.
-Any conversion from valtree back to codegen constants must reintroduce an actual indirection.
+Any conversion from
+valtree back to codegen constants must reintroduce an actual indirection.
 At codegen time the addresses may be deduplicated between multiple uses or not, entirely depending on arbitrary optimization choices.